RVirmoors/rvirmoors.github.io/_posts/2018-07-03-dynamic-music.md

 computer music is vital.

-In my [PhD thesis](https://www.academia.edu/29340306/Dynamic_Music_Representations_for_Real-Time_Performance) I clumsily used dynamicness as a theme to tie together different contributions to computer music.
+In my [PhD thesis](https://www.academia.edu/29340306/Dynamic_Music_Representations_for_Real-Time_Performance) I tried to use dynamicness as a theme to tie together different contributions to computer music.
 Did I do it justice?
 Hell no. Is it something still worth bothering about?
-I think so, and that's why we're here.
+I think so.

 (to be continued.)